peteroupc/peteroupc.github.io/colorgen.md

 - Specifics on retrieving colors (including pixel and palette colors) from images or screenshots (besides finding dominant colors).
 - Setting colors (including pixel colors) on images.
 - Colorization of command line outputs (or terminal or shell outputs) beyond describing the ANSI color codes.
+- In general, topics that are specific to a programming language or application programming interface.

 <a id=Contents></a>
 ## Contents